milehighcoder/employee-tracker/README.md

 ![alttext](assets/screenshot.png "Application Screenshot")

-As a business owner
-I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business

 As a business owner, I want to view, add, and update employee roles in my company so that I can organize and plan my business.
 This application uses the following technologies:

 * JavaScript